DreamingDevs/data_engineering_learning/README.md

 # Microsoft Fabric

+**Date:** 29 Dec 2025

+- Fabric AI Prompt in Dataflow Gen2 (Preview)
+    - It is part of Fabric AI functions which can add new column based on AI prompts
+    - Incurs cost based on queries
+    - Gateway support not present

+---

 **Date:** 21 Dec 2025

 - On-premise gateway can be updated from the Ui manually or through API or script.